copartner6412/input/README.md

 # input: Overview
-common is a Go project consisting of three primary packages: pseudorandom, random, and validate.
+input is a Go project consisting of three primary packages: pseudorandom, random, and validate.
 These packages provide a range of utility functions for generating deterministic pseudo-random values, cryptographically-secure random values, and performing input validation.

 __Contributions and suggestions are welcome and appreciated.__